Welcome to Part Three of Talking Human Rights’ special series Palestinian Gandhi on Trial with our guest, Issa Amro.

 Issa: Elor Azaria was a soldier in the Israeli army.
 He saw a Palestinian laying down injured by other soldiers and instead of giving him first aid and treatment according to international law, he cocked the gun and shot him in the head and he slaughtered him.
 That is considered a war crime called in international law extrajudicial execution.

 I know Elor because he arrested me on the first of March 2016 in Hebron.
-I spent eight house with him.
+I spent eight hours with him.
 He was not that fanatic.
 He was a normal soldier implementing orders.
 So I think what he did to that Palestinian to execute him was an order from his commander…and I wrote about it and I said clearly that Elor Azaria is part of the system.
 It’s not only him that is the criminal, but the system itself, the occupation system.
-So mainly it’s about the occupation system, which has Israeli soldiers, military law, and the military court where I go.
+So mainly it’s about the occupation system, which has Israeli soldiers, military law, and the military court, where I go.

 That soldier was indicted by the Israeli authorities.
 He got 18 months in jail only for killing a civilian.
 He ended his sentence after nine months in jail.
 I am facing two years in jail for my non-violent resistance.
 [Meanwhile] Ahed Tamimi got eight months in jail for slapping a soldier.